 I have been working across the state for many years as a community organizer both inside and outside of the non-profit sector.
 In my role as a community organizer, I would routinely provided consulting and training services to organizations within my advocacy networks.
 As time progressed more organizations approached me through word-of-mouth looking for these opportunities.
 This website was created to help organizations better connect with my work.

-This website and these services provided are an extension of my statewide advocacy and human rights work.
+This website and these services provided are an extension of my statewide suicide prevention advocacy and human rights work.
 While there are costs associated with my services, my priority will always be directly related to my mission of improving outcomes for queer individuals.
 If you share this mission with me, we can work something out to achieve it together.

 DOES MY ORGANIZATION NEED LGBTQ+ FOCUSED CONSULTING OR TRAINING?

-IT IS A HUMAN RIGHTS ISSUE
+IT IS AN ACCESSIBILITY ISSUE

 IT WILL IMPROVE OUTCOMES AND OPERATIONAL GOALS